openvinotoolkit/open_model_zoo/models/intel/handwritten-japanese-recognition-0001/description/handwritten-japanese-recognition-0001.md

 This is a network for handwritten Japanese text recognition scenario.
 It consists of a VGG16-like backbone, reshape layer and a fully connected layer.
-The network is able to recognize Japanese text.
-For details on characters in datasets, see [Kondate](http://web.tuat.ac.jp/~nakagawa/database/en/kondate_about.html) and [Nakayosi](http://web.tuat.ac.jp/~nakagawa/database/en/about_nakayosi.html).
+The network is able to recognize Japanese text consisting of characters in the [Kondate](http://web.tuat.ac.jp/~nakagawa/database/en/kondate_about.html) and [Nakayosi](http://web.tuat.ac.jp/~nakagawa/database/en/about_nakayosi.html) datasets.

 ## Example